Home

 Description: Original wash or watercolor (9 x 6 1/4 in. matted), initialed "SP" by the artist in the lower center and captioned in ink at bottom as (in part) "We had the carriage to ourselves."
 The mat conceals some additional text to the left of the caption (probably "no. 1") and something below it.

 Notes: Cardboard backing from Dame Jean's frame inscribed by her "This is the first appearance of SH in a deerstalker."
-The backing was removed when the drawing was cleaned, re-matted and reframed in 1999.
+That backing was covered over when the drawing was cleaned, re-matted and reframed in 1999.
 The new mat has two beveled cutouts, one showing the drawing and the other showing the caption below it.
 The drawing height is given from the top of the image mat area to the bottom of the caption mat area.
-Also reproduced in The Adventures of Sherlock Holmes, London 1892, p.
+Illustration also used in The Adventures of Sherlock Holmes, London 1892, p.
 79. Byerly #1.
-(Last updated: 7/7/10)
+(Last updated: 6/4/15)

 "Taking up a glowing cinder with the tongs"